Wignacourt Aqueduct: Fountain at the Valletta Marina

 Another fountain was located at Valletta's marina, just outside Del Monte Gate and near the fish market.
 It was depicted in a landmark view of Valletta in 1664.

 It had an ornate basin, a marble cannon barrel-shaped spout, topped by a bronze statue of Neptune holding a trident in one hand, with the other hand resting on an escutcheon containing the Wignacourt coat of arms.
 The statue is based on the Portrait of Andrea Doria as Neptune.
 Doria was an Italian Admiral of the Order of St John, praised for his role during sea battles against the Ottomans.
 The marble of the spout has a Latin inscription which says:

 The statue was most likely sculpted by Leone Leoni in 1584.
 Other sources attribute it to Giovanni Bologna, a student of Michelangelo.
 The fountain supplied excess water from the Wignacourt Fountain to ships anchored at the Grand Harbour.

 During the rule of the Order of St. John, the Grand Harbour was not equipped with a main breakwater, and this allowed the creation of strong sea waves in the harbour.
 A small breakwater was built next to the fountain to safeguard the boats loading water aboard in the 17th century.
-In 1686 strong waves destroyed the breakwater and caused extensive damage to the whereabouts of the fountain.
+In 1686 strong waves destroyed the breakwater and caused extensive damage to the fountain.
 The damage prevented ships from using the water of the fountain, and consequently Grand Master Gregorio Carafa had to pay for renovation works.
 A commemorative inscription reads:

 The place remained a strategic location for harbouring fishing vessels and selling fish.
 The fountain remained intact after the departure of the knights in 1798.
-The fountain is featured in an 1840 water colour painting by Jean Nicholas Henry de Chacaton.
+The fountain is featured in an 1840 watercolour painting by Jean Nicholas Henry de Chacaton.
 By the 19th century it was dismantled and replaced by a closed fishing market.
 This also became defunct by 1937 marking the end of use of site but moved few metres away.

 In 1858, the statue of Neptune was relocated by Governor Le Gaspard to the Grandmaster's Palace lower courtyard, which is now also known as Neptune's Courtyard.
 The fountain spout is now located at the Malta Maritime Museum in Birgu.

 The statue of Neptune is often described as a giant.
 The area around the original location of the fountain remained known as fuq l–iġgant (on the giant) until well into the 20th century.

 The Perellos Fountain was once also at the Valletta Marina and is now found under the loggia of the Palace of the Grand Master.